matheusfm/matheusfm.github.io/content/about/index.en.md

 ## About me
 Hi, my name is Matheus.
-I'm a software engineer at [Zup](https://zup.com.br/), working as developer who creates cloud-native apps.
+I'm a software engineer at [Getup](https://getup.io/), working as developer who creates cloud-native apps on the [UnDistro](https://undistro.io/) project.

 ## Interests
-Golang, Java, Kubernetes, Cloud Native and Microservices
+Golang, Kubernetes, Cloud Native and Microservices

 ## Talks
 I like to share my experiences and learnings about technology.